 Teaching them to obey everything I have commanded you.
 And remember, I am with you always, to the end of the age. – Matthew 28:20

-When we begin to understand that we live in a spiritual world as well as a physical one, we start to understand how God’s presence surrounds us every moment.
-God is with us at all times, because as the maker of all things He exists in all places.
-The depth of that experience grows as we learn more about Him and become closer to Him.
-Yet this presence is one of love and not simply an aspect of His existence.
+We live in a spiritual world as well as a physical one, and God surrounds us every moment.
+He is with us at all times.
+He is the maker of all things and He exists in all places.
+Our understanding of His presence grows as we learn more about Him and become closer to Him.
+But His presence is not simply part of His existence, it is a nearness formed from His love.
 His is not with us just because He is God, He is with us because He chooses to be with us.

 Jesus makes this a point of encouragement: You can be courageous, because I am always with you.
 You can be strong, because I am always with you.
 You can keep going, because I am always with you.
 You can do all things, because I am always with you.

-Jesus is our Lord and Savior — and more than that He is the one who loves us and is all-powerful.
-And He has promised to always be with us!
+Jesus is our Lord and Savior—and more than that He is the one who loves us and is all-powerful.
+He assured us He would never leave.
+And through the Holy Spirit He is always present.
+And He has promised to be with us always!